Bio & Incident Details

 In 1993, the Indiana Supreme Court affirmed the conviction, but overturned the shooter's death sentence.
 Following a new jury's recommendation, he was again sentenced to death in 1996, but the Indiana Supreme Court overturned this death sentence in 2002.
 On October 17, 2008, the offender was resentenced to serve a 60-year term for murder and a 14-year term for robbery under a plea agreement.

 Lieutenant Yaros had served with the Gary Police Department for 29 years and was due to retire in six months to accept a job at the bank where he was killed.
-He served in World War II as a paratrooper for the 101st Airborne Division of the US Army and was wounded at the Battle of the Bulge.
+He served in WWII as a paratrooper for the 101st Airborne Division of the US Army and was wounded at the Battle of the Bulge.
 He was captured by the Germans and taken to a prisoner-of-war camp, only to escape.

-Lieutenant Yaros was survived by his wife, son, two daughters and two grandchildren.
+He was survived by his wife, son, two daughters and two grandchildren.